-7 When a single individual provides tutoring or teaching services, as a private individual or a business, the tutor or teacher will need at least to provide his or her high school diploma or higher degree, which will serve as his or her accreditation from a state, regional, or national accrediting organization.
+7 When an single individual (as opposed to a business facility) provides tutoring and or teaching services, and invoices solely under his or her name as a private individual or a business, the tutor or teacher will need at least to provide his or her high school diploma or higher degree, which will serve as his or her accreditation from a state, regional, or national accrediting organization.
 In contrast, a business with more than one tutor that is billing with an invoice under its business name will need to provide an accreditation by a state, regional, or national accrediting organization OR the business can attest to the fact that all its employees providing services to ESA students are accredited, including high school diplomas or higher, by submitting an attestation of such.
 Pursuant to A.R.S. §1-701 the Arizona Department of Education recognizes and accepts homeschool diplomas for this purpose.
 Credentials of any kind cannot be expired.